bnadji/BAlert/README.md

   // Animation
   /////////////

-  alertStart: {             // controls alert's start animation
+  animStart: {             // controls alert's start animation
     duration: 500,          // alert start animation duration (ms) - 0 means no animation
     dir: "top",             // direction from which the alert appears -- see below for values
     scale: 0,               // starting size factor of the alert before animation